 Reichow spent five years under the tutelage of propeller guru Ron Steiner.

 “I’d always been into performance, racing motorcycle and karts, but I’m not an engineer, so I had a lot to learn,” said Reichow.
-“Ron was a key contributor to my growth in that regard.
+“Rob was a key contributor to my growth in that regard.
 He lived and breathed propellers, designing them and using them.
 For five years I was a sponge, soaking up all that knowledge and experience.
 Every time Mercury Racing came out with a new product, there was an opportunity to develop a propeller for that engine or drive.
 The prop line really expanded.”

 Reichow says the development of the modern Mercury Racing propeller line started with a phone call from Fountain Powerboats.

-“Marty Boosinger at Fountain was setting up a boat with our Maximus props, and was just getting too much stern lift,” said Reichow.
+“Marty Boosinger at Fountain was setting up a boat with our Maxima props, and was just getting too much stern lift,” said Reichow.
 “We got the idea to cut down the barrel of a Bravo prop by 5/8 inch, and took some diameter off the blades.
 Boosinger called and said he’d picked up 7 mph with those props.
 That was a real ah-ha moment for us, in terms of thinking of ways to tune propellers.”

 An avid walleye angler, Reichow was disappointed with the performance of the three-blade Tempest prop that was popular with walleye and bass tournament anglers.
 The prop produced too much bow lift on hole shot, and would not stay hooked up in rough water.